cocos-creator/docs-3d-deprecated/en/editor/publish/publish-wechatgame.md

 ## WeChat Mini Games Known issues

-In addition, our adaptation of WeChat Mini Games has not been completely completed, and the following modules are still not supported:
+__Cocos Creator 3D__'s adaptation of **WeChat Mini Games** has not been completely implemented.
+The following modules are still not supported:

   - VideoPlayer
   - WebView

-If you need it, you can currently use it by calling the WeChat's API directly.
+It is possible to use the missing functionality by calling the **WeChat's** API directly.

 ## Reference documentation